agathoklisx/libved/README.md

   * However the MIT like LICENSES are more close to the described above spirit,
   * though they don't emphasize on the code freedom as GPL does (many thanks for
   * that).
-  * The trueth is that my heart is with GNU, but my mind refuces to accept the existance
+  * The truth is that my heart is with GNU, but my mind refuses to accept the existence
   * of the word LICENSE.
   * I wish there was a road to an unlicense, together with a certain certainity, that
-  * we (humans) full of the gained consciense, can guard it and keep it safe, as it
+  * we (humans) full of the gained conscience, can guard it and keep it safe, as it
   * is also (besides ideology) the road to paradise.
   */